YetiTool/console-raspi3b-plus-platform/README.md

 ## SSH connection
 You can now securely connect to your RasPi via SSH.

+We like to use the PuTTY SSH client, and FileZilla for SSH file transfer.

+* PuTTY can be obtained [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

+* FileZilla can be found [here](https://filezilla-project.org/download.php?type=client).

 ## Kivy Install
 Build steps mostly taken from Kivy [site](https://kivy.org/doc/stable/installation/installation-rpi.html), with added `pip` install step.
 * Kivy dependencies